raihansltn/raihansltn.github.io/content/_index.md

         - firmware security and reverse engineering
         - anti-forensic technique and mitigation

         My work itself, spans across cybersecurity, where I specialize in uncovering and analyzing security flaws and bugs to strengthen systems against vulnerabilities.
-In addition, I delve deeply into the realms of artificial intelligence and machine learning, aiming to unlock innovative applications and refine existing methodologies..
+In addition, I delve deeply into the realms of artificial intelligence and machine learning, aiming to unlock innovative applications and refine existing methodologies.

         I’m always excited to collaborate with like-minded individuals and organizations to solve complex challenges and drive innovation.
-Let’s create something impactful together!
+Please reach me at raihansultanpb@gmail.com for a research collaboration!
     design:
       columns: '1'
       color: white